Emanalytics7/Football-Goals-Prediction-Model/README.md

 | ![Distribution of Away Team Scores](https://github.com/Emanalytics7/Football-Goals-Prediction-Model/blob/main/eda/teams_players.png)

 ## 05. Model Training
-- We use a `RandomForestRegressor` for prediction due to its robustness and ability to handle multiple output variables efficiently when wrapped in a `MultiOutputRegressor`.
+- We use the `RandomForestRegressor` for prediction due to its robustness and ability to handle multiple output variables efficiently when wrapped in a `MultiOutputRegressor`.
 - Hyperparameters are optimized using RandomizedSearchCV with a predefined parameter distribution and cross-validation

 ### Model Evaluation